spinnaker/spinnaker.github.io/guides/user/plugin-users/index.md

 ---
 layout: single
-title:  "Get Started Using Spinnaker"
+title:  "Plugin Users Guide"
 sidebar:
   nav: guides
 ---

 {% include toc %}

-This is an early alpha feature that is under active development and will likely change
+Plugins are an early alpha feature that is under active development and will likely change.

-# Plugin Users Guide
-This guide is for adding plugins to Spinnaker.
-This assumes that Spinnaker is already setup and configured.
-Currently this is only support in 1.16 version of Spinnaker or later.
-This also requires version 1.23.0 of Halyard or later.

-Note that adding a plugin to Spinnaker requires redeploying Spinnaker with Halyard.
+This guide is for adding existing plugins to Spinnaker.
+For information about how to develop a new plugin, see [Plugin Creators Guide](/guides/developer/plugin-creators).

+## Requirements

+To use plugins, ensure that the following requirements are met:
+* Your Spinnaker deployment must be version 1.16 or later
+* You must use Halyard 1.23.0 or later
+* You can redeploy Spinnaker with Halyard to apply changes

 ## Plugin Manifests